nburra/HMS-Sports-App/README.md

 # HMS Sports Project Repository

-This repo contains our semester project for CS3200: Intro to Databases.
-It includes our infrastructure setup (containers), project databases, and UI pages.

 ## Description

 An all-in-one database for a high school sports team that allows streamlined activity for its users.
 Because our app is focused on our specific user stories and personas, some aspects of the code are "hard-coded" to display only results that pertain to them.